K9 Nose Work® Classes

 Prerequisite: Your dog must be able to stay in a crate or your car for parts of each class.
 No other obedience or specialized training of any kind is required to get started.

-Building on the successes achieved in Introduction to Nose Work, your dog will continue to explore the excitement of nose work, by moving out of doors.
-Using reward-based training, your dog will learn to search while in the more distracting outdoor environment.
-In addition, careful observation of our dogs will teach us how scent travels outdoors, under varying conditions.
+Building on the successes achieved in Introduction to Nose Work, Introduction to Vehicles and Exteriors will continue to explore the excitement of nose work, by adding more advanced skills, and by moving out of doors.
+Using reward-based training, your dog will be exposed to more challenging searches, as well as begin searching in the more distracting outdoor environment.
+In addition, careful observation of our dogs will teach us how scent travels indoors and outdoors, under varying conditions.

 Prerequisite: Introduction to Nose Work, or approval of instructor.